nate-johnston/hmjstudiosllc.com/content/FAQ.md

 <br><br>
 <i><b>Do I need to have a piano to start lessons?</b></i><br>
 Short answer - no. Longer answer - yes.
 Let me explain....
 Your child will need to have an instrument to practice on as soon as possible.
-I am absolutely fine if your child has a keyboard (full sized keys, not a tiny keyboard) to start with.
+It is absolutely fine if your child has an electric keyboard (full sized keys, not a tiny keyboard) to start with.
 Depending on their progress, however, they will eventually need a fully weighted 88 key instrument with pedals.
 When that time comes I am happy to help find what best fits your family, whether that is a digital piano or the traditional accoustic piano.